heheshang/AuroraPlan/Rust for Rustaceans.md

 than others.
 Rather than sit around and wait for the threads that drew longer-running jobs to complete, those threads that finish early should help the stragglers so the overall operation is completed sooner.
-It’s quite a task to implement a data structure that supports this kind of work stealing without incurring significant overhead from threads constantly trying to steal work from one another, but this feature is vital to a 174 Chapter 10 high-performance worker pool.
+- It’s quite a task to implement a data structure that supports this kind of work stealing without incurring significant overhead from threads constantly trying to steal work from one another, but this feature is vital to a high-performance worker pool.
 If you find yourself in need of a worker pool, your best bet is usually to use one that has already seen a lot of work go into it, or at least reuse data structures from an existing one, rather than to write one yourself from scratch.
-Worker pools are a good fit when the work that each thread performs is the same, but the data it performs it on varies.
+- Worker pools are a good fit when the work that each thread performs is the same, but the data it performs it on varies.
 In a rayon parallel map operation, every thread performs the same map computation; they just perform it on different subsets of the underlying data.
 In a multithreaded asynchronous runtime, each thread simply calls Future::poll; they just call it on different futures.
 If you start having to distinguish between the threads in your thread pool, a different design is probably more appropriate.
-CONNECTION POOLS
+**CONNECTION POOLS**
 A connection pool is a shared memory construct that keeps a set of established connections and hands them out to threads that need a connection.
 It’s a common design pattern in libraries that manage connections to external services.